jpsdr/MKVToolnix-Windows-7/doc/development.md

 Once you have shown that you are comfortable with translating you can also get write access to the project's Git repository and push updates there yourself.

+# Adding new translations #

+This is a TODO list for adding a new translation (a .po file) to MKVToolNix:

+* Add new entry to translation_c::initialize_available_translations()
+  in src/common/translation.cpp
+* Copy .po file to po/ sub-directory
+* Add entry in mkvtoolnix.spec
+* Add installation and removal entries in installer/mkvtoolnix.nsi
+* Add new language file to installer/translations/
+* Include translation's author in AUTHORS
+* Include message in ChangeLog
+* Either re-run configure or add the new translation in build-config to TRANSLATIONS; afterwards verify the format strings with »drake translations:verify-format-strings«